mhaghighat/dlib_ubuntu_install/README.md

 $ ./install_dlib.sh

-It also includes two bach files to compile dlib C++ codes and codes with both Dlib and OpenCV libraries:
+It also includes two bash files to compile dlib C++ codes and codes with both Dlib and OpenCV libraries:

 $ ./compile_dlib.sh   myDlibCode.cpp